 OUR WEB DESIGNER

 Kellie Gable, the MedSchool Maryland Productions Graphic Artist and Web Designer, brands our campaigns and creates web platforms to host and enhance video.
 These unique digital environments have been nationally recognized for their success in multiple state-wide public awareness campaigns.
 Of great importance to many of our clients, using web analytics we are able to prepare reports which provide important data on the impact of web hosted campaigns.
+Kellie also designs and implements social media outreach related to campaigns.

 View Above All Odds Site